COREmanager Documentation

 3. Execution of main logic.

-4. Add handler.
+4. Add processing module.
 For example, balance.

 5. Execution of external plugin code.